Sonoco Products (NYSE:SON) Updates FY 2022 Earnings Guidance

 Sonoco Products (NYSE:SON – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $6.20-$6.30 for the period, compared to the consensus earnings per share estimate of $5.71.
 The company issued revenue guidance of -.
 Sonoco Products also updated its Q3 2022 guidance to $1.35-$1.45 EPS.

-Sonoco Products (NYSE:SON – Get Rating) last released its earnings results on Thursday, July 21st.
-The industrial products company reported $1.76 EPS for the quarter, topping analysts’ consensus estimates of $1.67 by $0.09.
-The business had revenue of $1.91 billion during the quarter, compared to analysts’ expectations of $1.91 billion.
+Sonoco Products (NYSE:SON – Get Rating) last announced its quarterly earnings data on Thursday, July 21st.
+The industrial products company reported $1.76 earnings per share for the quarter, beating the consensus estimate of $1.67 by $0.09.
 Sonoco Products had a net margin of 6.47% and a return on equity of 28.33%.
-The company’s quarterly revenue was up 38.4% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.84 earnings per share.
-Equities analysts forecast that Sonoco Products will post 6.27 earnings per share for the current fiscal year.
+The business had revenue of $1.91 billion for the quarter, compared to analyst estimates of $1.91 billion.
+During the same period in the prior year, the business posted $0.84 earnings per share.
+Sonoco Products’s revenue was up 38.4% compared to the same quarter last year.
+On average, analysts predict that Sonoco Products will post 6.33 EPS for the current year.

-Several analysts recently issued reports on SON shares.
-TheStreet raised shares of Sonoco Products from a c+ rating to a b- rating in a research note on Thursday.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Sonoco Products from $63.00 to $65.00 in a research note on Monday, April 18th.
-Seaport Res Ptn cut shares of Sonoco Products from a buy rating to a neutral rating in a research note on Friday, April 22nd.
-Citigroup assumed coverage on shares of Sonoco Products in a research note on Friday, July 1st.
-They issued a buy rating and a $66.00 price target for the company.
-Finally, Wells Fargo & Company increased their price target on shares of Sonoco Products to $67.00 in a research note on Friday.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and an average price target of $64.57.
+Several research firms have weighed in on SON.
+StockNews.com lowered shares of Sonoco Products from a buy rating to a hold rating in a report on Wednesday, April 27th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Sonoco Products from $63.00 to $65.00 in a report on Monday, April 18th.
+TheStreet upgraded shares of Sonoco Products from a c+ rating to a b- rating in a report on Thursday, July 21st.
+Citigroup raised their price objective on shares of Sonoco Products to $73.00 in a report on Monday.
+Finally, Seaport Res Ptn lowered shares of Sonoco Products from a buy rating to a neutral rating in a report on Friday, April 22nd.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and three have given a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus price target of $65.57.

-Large investors have recently made changes to their positions in the stock.
-Pinnacle Holdings LLC acquired a new position in shares of Sonoco Products in the 1st quarter worth approximately $58,000.
-Baird Financial Group Inc. acquired a new stake in Sonoco Products during the 1st quarter worth approximately $221,000.
-Quantamental Technologies LLC acquired a new stake in Sonoco Products during the 1st quarter worth approximately $274,000.
-Ethic Inc. acquired a new stake in Sonoco Products during the 1st quarter worth approximately $338,000.
-Finally, Continuum Advisory LLC lifted its holdings in Sonoco Products by 71.0% during the 1st quarter.
-Continuum Advisory LLC now owns 6,192 shares of the industrial products company’s stock worth $383,000 after buying an additional 2,571 shares in the last quarter.
-77.06% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Pinnacle Holdings LLC bought a new position in shares of Sonoco Products in the 1st quarter valued at about $58,000.
+Baird Financial Group Inc. bought a new position in shares of Sonoco Products in the 1st quarter valued at about $221,000.
+Quantamental Technologies LLC bought a new position in shares of Sonoco Products in the 1st quarter valued at about $274,000.
+Ethic Inc. bought a new position in shares of Sonoco Products in the 1st quarter valued at about $338,000.
+Finally, Continuum Advisory LLC grew its position in shares of Sonoco Products by 71.0% in the 1st quarter.
+Continuum Advisory LLC now owns 6,192 shares of the industrial products company’s stock valued at $383,000 after acquiring an additional 2,571 shares during the period.
+Institutional investors own 77.06% of the company’s stock.

 Sonoco Products Company, together with its subsidiaries, manufactures and sells industrial and consumer packaging products in North and South America, Europe, Australia, and Asia.
 The company operates through two segments: Consumer Packaging and Industrial Paper Packaging.
 The Consumer Packaging segment round and shaped rigid paper containers; metal and peelable membrane ends and closures; thermoformed plastic trays and containers; printed flexible packaging; and global brand artwork management.